 Singapore is a multi-racial and multi-cultural country.
 Its people are generally classified into four core ethnicity, the ethnic Chinese, the Malays, the ethnic Indians and the Eurasians.
 English is the main working language and is introduced as a common language for the different ethnic groups to effectively communicate with one another.
 This is not to be confused with the national language, Malay.

 There are four official languages in Singapore: Malay, English, Mandarin and Tamil, and to each different ethnic group, a plethora of cultures, practices, beliefs that are unique to them.
 Like how the ethnic Chinese have the branches of Teochew, Hokkien, Hainanese, Hakka, Cantonese and more.
-With that said, it is of no surprise to find that there are more than four cultures present in Singapore and chock full of history and interesting practices due to the array of cultures.
+With that said, it is of no surprise to find that there are more than four cultures present in Singapore and chock full of history, cultural spots and interesting practices.
 This makes Singapore naturally a melting pot of cultures, defined by its inhabitants.

 Constituting the largest percentage of the country’s citizen count, the Chinese Singaporeans are either of full or partial Chinese ancestry.
 Most Chinese Singaporeans trace their origins to southern China, predominantly Fujian, Hainan and Guangdong.
 This is true, especially in terms of various southern Chinese dialects, customs, cultural and religious practices in Singapore.
 While being similar to the Mainland Chinese in the mentioned terms, Chinese Singaporeans have been influenced by western cultures over the century (or more), thus developing their unique mix of lifestyle, thoughts and practices.

 The definition of Malay Singaporeans or Singaporean Malays is given by the Government of Singapore and by intellectuals to broaden the concept of the Malay race and the related ethnic groups.
 They constitute the second largest percentage of the country’s citizens.